The questions below are some we’ve gotten in the past – hope you find the info useful!

 Note: for more info on clothes and shoes for swing dancing, vintage clothes, etc… click here.

-No!
-Swing dancing is a social activity.
+Do I need a partner for Hepcats dances?
+No. Swing dancing is a social activity.
 Many people attend swing dances without a dance partner.
 Those who do attend with a dance partner usually dance with other people as well.
 It’s perfectly acceptable in the swing dance community to ask someone to dance.
 So don’t be shy – ask someone to dance!

 Swing dancing is fun, but safety is also very important!
-The basic rule for aerials/air steps is that they should never be performed on the social dance floor, but saved for competitions and performances.
+The basic rule for aerials/air steps is they should never be performed on the social dance floor, but saved for competitions and performances.

 An exception is a “Jam Circle” (assuming you have the technique and skill set to perform aerials in a jam circle).
 In a jam circle, a circle of spectators is formed and swing dancers enter the circle one couple at a time, showing the spectators their best “stuff”.
 In this environment, innocent people/bystanders would not be able to wander into the path of dancers performing aerials/air steps.

-In addition and very importantly, aerials/air steps should only be attempted with a regular dance partner; in other words, don’t try to attempt an aerial/air step with a partner that you’ve only danced with a few times (or less) socially.
+In addition, and very importantly, aerials/air steps should only be attempted with a regular dance partner; in other words, don’t try to attempt an aerial/air step with a partner that you’ve only danced with a few times (or less) socially.

 Want to learn aerials/airsteps?
 It’s best to learn aerials/airsteps in a workshop setting, with experienced instructors using spotters and that have the proper equipment, i.e. a proper floor surface and floor mats, etc.